kazuma-desu/python-zencrc/README.md

     pip install zencrc

-`pipsi` is a great alternative to regular pip Mainly because it installs each package, in an isolated area.
+`pipsi` is a great alternative to regular pip mainly because it installs each package, in an isolated area.
-And it doesn't require sudo or Admin access to work its magic.
+It doesn't require sudo or Admin access to work its magic.
-More detailed functionality can be found @ [pipsi github repo](https://github.com/mitsuhiko/pipsi#readme).
+More detailed functionalities can be found @ [pipsi github repo](https://github.com/mitsuhiko/pipsi#readme).

 ## Usage